olliepumphrey7/denote/README.md

 # Denote

-Denote is a small native macOS notes app for quick rich-text notes.
-It opens directly into editable note windows, autosaves each note as a local document, and restores open notes when relaunched.
+Denote is a small native macOS notes app for focused working notes: keep notes pinned, compact, or collapsed while you work; capture ideas with local voice transcription; paste rich content without losing structure; and export cleanly to Markdown or HTML.

 Notes are saved in: